-The manic stage can last for days or even months.
+The manic stage of bipolar disorder can last for days or months.
 Some of the symptoms are:

 - Easily sidetracked or distracted